theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 ## Mask interferes with breathing

-Attention:

 > Wearing a mask for a long time interferes with your breathing and oxygen levels.
 Wear it only in crowded places.

+Wrong.

-Impossible that a doctor of such credibility would say something like this.
+Impossible that a doctor of his credibility would say this.
 Also, no, wearing a mask {{< smallcaps "DOES NOT" >}} interfere with your breathing or oxygen levels.{{< sidenote mask-workout >}}If you are looking to do any cardiovascular exercises ("cardio") or anything that requires heavy breathing, talk to your doctor about what you should do.{{< /sidenote >}} I wore a mask for _28 hours_ straight (even while sleeping) when I had to spend a day in the hospital.
 I had a machine monitoring my vitals.
 Oxygen saturation in my blood was between 99 and 100% throughout.

 Do not believe me?
 Here, this is what Dr Younus has to say: